-We can immediately discard two possibilities: rings whose idempotents commute with nilpotents or idempotents commute with units turn out (see [10], ex.
-12.7) to be precisely the so called Abelian rings (i.e., rings with only central idempotents).
+We can immediately discard two possibilities: rings whose idempotents commute with nilpotents or idempotents commute with units turn out (see [10, Ex.
+12.7]) to be precisely the so called Abelian rings (i.e., rings with only central idempotents).

 In the sequel we study the remaining possible commutation.
+We need the following definitions.

-Definitions.
-A ring will be called uni ring [unit-nilpotent] if units commute with nilpotents.
+A ring will be called uni ring [unit-ni]potent] if units commute with nilpotents.
 In order to place such rings in some known environment recall that a ring is unit-central if $U(R) \subseteq Z(R)$ and nilpotent-central if $N(R) \subseteq Z(R)$, the analogues (by definition) of Abelian rings.
-The first class was studied in [9] and the second in [7] (as CN-rings) and (rediscovered as $central\ reduced\ rings$) in [13].
+The first class was studied in [9] and the second in [7] (as CN-rings) and (rediscovered as central reduced rings) in [13].
 We just mention that there is a great deal of work on central units for integral group rings (see [8] for a comprehensive bibliography).